 - As both wife and mother, I feel best about myself when I nest, nurture, nestle, and otherwise serve and care for my loved ones.
-When I expect compensating attention or reciprocity, I recognize that I needlessly doom myself to despair, when my own actions cure low morale, despair, and even depression.
+When I expect compensating attention or reciprocity from husband, I recognize that I needlessly doom myself to despair, when my own actions don’t cure low morale and even depression.

 - Being a woman, I crave happiness.
 My greatest expectation for husband is that he help me find ways and things about which I am or can become grateful.
 The more grateful I am for him, our children, and our home, the happier I will be for our marriage.
 The happier I am, the better harmonizer I become.

 - Until they have passed puberty, I emphasize teaching right, wrong, and self-discipline to our children.
-Husband must accept the obligation to set good examples to reinforce my teachings.
+Husband must accept the obligation to set good examples that reinforce my teachings.

 - I shall raise our boys in the image and character of their father and expect him to raise our daughters in the image and character of me.
 Two main requirements determine success.
 We never criticize each other in front of the children.
 We daily affirm each other with displays of mutual gratefulness, admiration, and importance in their presence.

 - I shall capitalize on my primary strength.
 I lead myself by using ‘pretty time’* in the morning in order to take charge of my day and all that’s coming.
-I lead the children by example, especially with a great attitude at breakfast time and school departure and return. *Blog articles 806 and 1146.
+I lead the children by example, especially with a great attitude at breakfast time and school departure and return. *Blog articles 806 and 1146 and 2123-2127.